AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 > - Copy the provided `athena-ibm-techxchange\#.env#` file to `athena-ibm-techxchange\.env`
 > - Edit that file and provide your own values for the API keys.
 >
->   1. **IBM Watsonx API keys**
+> - IBM watsonx.ai API keys
->      Accessing IBM Watsonx.ai foundation models requires 3 pieces of information:
+>>Accessing IBM watsonx.ai foundation models requires the following keys:
->      - `WATSONX_APIKEY` and `IBM_WATSONX_APIKEY`: your IBM Cloud user API key.
+>>- `WATSONX_APIKEY` and `IBM_WATSONX_APIKEY`: your IBM Cloud user API key.
 (The same key appears twice in the `.env` file.)
->      - `IBM_WATSON_PROJECT_ID`: one IBM Watsonx.ai project id.
+>>- `IBM_WATSON_PROJECT_ID`: an IBM watsonx.ai project id
->      - `IBM_WATSONX_URL`: your IBM Datacenter endpoint URL.
+>>- `IBM_WATSONX_URL`: your IBM Datacenter endpoint URL
->
+>>
->      If you're new to Watsonx.ai, getting started is easy.
-Visit the [IBM watsonx.ai](https://www.ibm.com/products/watsonx-ai) page, where you'll find everything you need to set up a Cloud instance.
+>>If you're new to watsonx.ai, it's simple to get started.
+Head over to the [IBM watsonx.ai](https://www.ibm.com/products/watsonx-ai) page, where you'll find all the resources needed to set up a Cloud instance.
 From there, you can begin a free trial.
-If you don't have an IBM Cloud account, you'll be guided to create one during the setup process.
+If you don't already have an IBM Cloud account, the setup process will guide you through creating one.
+>>The detailed process for obtaining these keys is outlined on this page: [IBM watsonx API keys](ibm-watsonx-api-keys.md)
 >
->      The full process for obtaining these three elements is outlined on this page: [IBM Watsonx API keys](ibm-watsonx-api-keys.md)
->
->   2. **OpenAI API key**
+> - OpenAI API key
->      To get an OpenAI API key, follow these steps:
+>>To get an OpenAI API key, follow these steps:
->      - Sign up / Log in: go to the [OpenAI Platform](https://platform.openai.com/) and create an account if you don't have one.
+>>- Sign up / Log in: go to the [OpenAI Platform](https://platform.openai.com/) and create an account if you don't have one.
->      - Access API Settings: once logged in, click on your profile icon in the top right corner, then select `View API Keys` from the dropdown menu.
+>>- Access API Settings: once logged in, click on your profile icon in the top right corner, then select `View API Keys` from the dropdown menu.
->      - Generate a new API key: click `Create new secret key`.
+>>- Generate a new API key: click **Create new secret key**.
 This will generate a new key that you can copy.
 You will only be able to view the key once for security reasons, so make sure you save it immediately.
->      - Paste it in your `.env` file just after `OPENAI_API_KEY=`.
+>>- Paste it in your `.env` file just after `OPENAI_API_KEY=`.

 ### Grant permission